 While Benchling provides strong ontology support natively within their R&D Cloud, the joint customer that we recently worked with is implementing an enterprise-wide approach to FAIR and is using CENtree’s ontology management capabilities (highlighted above) to achieve this.
 They need a common set of ontologies to be deployed across the enterprise, not just within their Benchling deployment.
 In addition, these ontologies need to be kept in sync so that Benchling users are not creating edits and changes to the ontologies that conflict with another area of the business.

 This requires dedicated tooling that needs to be managed at the enterprise level.
 Ontologies are being managed using CENtree and deployed to internal and 3rd party applications across the enterprise.

-Achieving true enterprise FAIR is an aspiration of many leading biopharma organisations, allowing them to operate more efficiently and realise the true value of their internal data assets.
-Enterprise FAIR is also a pre-requisite for more advanced applications of the data such as using AI to optimise processes or exploring alternative uses for their products via knowledge graphs.
+Achieving true enterprise FAIR is an aspiration of many leading biopharma organizations, allowing them to operate more efficiently and realize the true value of their internal data assets.
+Enterprise FAIR is also a pre-requisite for more advanced applications of the data, such as using AI to optimize processes or exploring alternative uses for their products via knowledge graphs.
 While great progress has been made in moving towards enterprise FAIR, we are still relatively early in this process.
-SciBite is supporting many of our customers in achieving this and the adoption of our tooling is growing rapidly.
+SciBite is supporting many of our customers in achieving this, and the adoption of our tooling is growing rapidly.

 In this blog post, we have demonstrated how, with simple connections into Benchling’s R&D Cloud we are able to take centralised, enterprise-wide ontologies and use these within Benchling to populate pick lists for ontology backed data capture.
 While this connection is relatively basic in its implementation, it provides significant value to our mutual customers and helps them in achieving enterprise FAIR.
 Through CENtree’s API’s we can extend this connection to offer a much deeper integration and we will continue to work with Benchling and mutual customers to meet their requirements.